piotrkowalczuk/pqt/README.md

 It provides multiple tools to help to work with Postgres efficiently.
 In comparison to other currently available libraries instead of pushing struct tags into anti-pattern or parsing SQL, it allows defining schema programmatically.

+From a developer perspective, pqt is primarily a toolkit generator, not an ORM.
+It means it is focusing on bringing low-level building blocks.
+Generated DAL (Data Access Layer) is only a (desired) side effect, a proof that those components fit together well.

+A developer gets full access to the internals.
+Building your own, type-safe logic takes minutes.
+As a result, transition in and out is easy.
+No fear that you will be stuck with an ORM that doesn't meet your requirements anymore.

 ## Documentation

 * wiki